Downtown

 These are the fastest high-confidence reads for the trip plan this page is solving.

-Use downtown for the cleanest first Providence weekend.
-It is the easiest answer when the trip wants one hotel, one serious dinner, and one walkable loop.
+Downtown is the cleanest first Providence weekend base when the trip wants one hotel, one serious dinner, and short walks between Westminster, Dorrance, and the river.

-Use Wickenden when local dining texture and East Side character matter more than maximum hotel convenience.
+Wickenden works when local dining texture and East Side character matter more than maximum hotel convenience.

-Use College Hill when Brown, RISD, or museum time is the real center of the trip, not just a side stop.
+College Hill belongs only when Brown, RISD, or museum time is the real center of the trip, not just a side stop.

 The district is the decision that makes every later hotel, dinner, and transport choice either easier or harder.